- 2 large pattipans

 Prep: 15 mins | Cook: 35 mins

 1. Heat your oven to 180°C/Fan 160°C/Gas 4.
 Fill and boil your kettle.
 Slice the top 3cm off each pattipan (these are your lids).
 Scrape out the seeds from the middle of each pattipan.
 Pop the pattipans and their lids on a baking tray.
 Bake for 20 mins.

 2. While the squashes bake, tip the barley into a small pan.
 Pour in enough boiling water so it's covered by 1cm water (around 250-300ml).
 Add a pinch of salt.
 Cover then pan witha lid and simmer for 15 mins till the barley is tender.

 3. Peel and finely chop the onion.
 Halve the pepper.
 Scoop out the seeds and white bits.
 Finely chop it.
 Peel and crush the garlic.
 Finely chop the sage leaves.

 4. Tip the onion and pepper into a frying pan with 2 tsp olive oil and a pinch of salt and pepper.
 Cook and stir over a medium heat for 5 mins till the veg have caramelised and browned a little.
-Stir in most of the sage (keep a pinch back for garnishig).
+Stir in the crushed garlic and most of the sage (keep a pinch back for garnishing).

 5. Drain the barley well and stir it into the veg.
 Stir over the heat for 2-3 mins to dry everything out.
 Crumble 50g of the Perl Las and stir most of it into the barley (keep some back for later).
 Take off the heat and taste the barley.
 Add a pich more salt and pepper if you think it needs it.